m-j-terry/unit-2-project/READMEfiles/README.md

 ![](books.jpeg)
 # How to use this application on your local machine
-## Fork this git repository onto your machine
+## Clone this git repository onto your machine
 - Towards the upper right of this page, you should see a green '<> Code' button; click this and copy the https link to create a clone of all my project's folders and files into a git repository on your github account.
 - Next, open up your command line: on Mac press "shift" + "space bar" to open the spotlight search, type "terminal", press enter.
 - Now, enter the following commands: